 At EY I advise both CEOs and CIOs of internationally operating top companies in order to prepare them safely and flexibly for the challenges of the future.
 With my degree in BI from HSBA, I have the ideal prerequisites to make companies fit for the future.

 Because I believe businesses and information technology will shape my future, your future, our future.

 The dual study programme at HSBA was the ideal basis to continue my career in one of the big four auditing companies.
 The university has a very dynamic character and I am happy to have been a part of it – three very significant years.

 The dual programme integrates phases of theory at the university (on average 32 weeks a year) and practical phases of training in their training company (on average 20 weeks a year).

 Students acquire an in-depth knowledge of informatics in combination with a wide range of business knowledge.
 In the first two years of study, students will be taught the fundamentals in the core business subjects and introduced to the basics of informatics and programming.
 They will complete several independent programming projects alongside their studies.
 Methodology modules, business English and law will complete the course schedule.
 In the second year of study, the share of informatics modules will increase.
 The third year of study features extensive elective options (required electives).

-The general electives give students the opportunity to develop their individual knowledge and skills further.
+General Electives: The general electives give students the opportunity to develop their individual knowledge and skills further.
 The offering ranges from social skills and IT seminars to studium generale events and smaller electives where students can tackle selected business administration content in a more in-depth manner.
 Foreign language courses are also on offer on an extracurricular basis.